averimj/AveriJ_Prework.md/README.md

 I also know my weakness is dealing with conflict.
 I often ask myself if I've adapted these strenghts to somehow protect myself by avoiding conflict.

-#### How do you hope to develop your strengths for your new career in software development?
+### How do you hope to develop your strengths for your new career in software development?
-Despite having developed strenghts to cover up my weaknesses, using my strengths as a software developer will create an environment where all people feel safe, a sense of belonging, of being heard, having an authenic relationship and being respected for their individuality.
+Using my strengths as a software developer will be most evident when working with teams.
+I notice who the introverts are in the room and  create an environment where all people feel comfortable, a place where they know their valued and respected for their individuality.

 # Gear Up
+What role does empathy play in your life and how has it helped you?
+How does empathy help you build better software?
+Why is empathy important for working on a team?
+Describe a situation in which your ability to empathize with a colleague or teammate was helpful.
+When do you find it most difficult to be empathetic in professional settings?
+How can you improve your skills when faced with these scenarios?
 # Day 2
 ### What command is entered into the command line to enter an 'irb' session?
 ``` irb ```